oscarmedina234/04CodeQuiz/README.md

 ## Description

 As a fan of steven universe I wanted to be able to test my knowledge of the show in an application quiz.
 When you go through the quiz it will ask you questions.
-I looked up code from another repo to learn how the java script works and I have some decent understanding but I still couldnt get it to actualy render the questins in and I looked into the console and nothing was giving me an error.
+I looked up code from another repo to learn how the java script works.
+I used thier code to learn how it worked for them and i tried to apply it to my own html and css I had set up already.
+I have some decent understanding but I still couldnt get it to actualy render the questins in and I looked into the console and nothing was giving me an error.
+Frogot to cite it and I cant seem to find it again.
+Will try to link if i can.

 ## Usage